sandredd/cs404.1-1/final/alien-sort-check.md

 -------------------
 The English language has a very clear lexicographic order: A comes before B, which comes before C, which comes before D, and so on.
-Therefore, when we look at two words, we can immediately tell whether they are in lexicographic sorted ordered: simply check if they are in dictionary order?
+Therefore, when we look at two words, we can immediately tell whether they are in lexicographic sorted ordered: simply check if they are in dictionary order.
 For example, given the words `[apple, application, apply, dinosaur, door]`, we can confirm that the words are in sorted order.